ashakhatri007/CeptreDocs/pages/Examples/Freedom.md

     - At: Thomas (Element) is in the Hallway (Rooms).

-The remove box of the first condition should be checked, which should remove Thomas from the dungoen after the rule is fired.
+The remove box of the first condition should be checked, which should remove Thomas from the dungeon after the rule is fired.

 3.***Move*** - Now we finally create the rule to move Thomas between rooms, as well as use the "variable" feature of the Ceptre.
 This rule requires two Conditions: